 Creating a Key Pair

-Instances use an SSH key pair instead of a password to authenticate a remote user.
+Linux instances use an SSH key pair instead of a password to authenticate a remote user.
 A key pair file contains a private key and public key.
-You keep the private key on your computer and provide the public key every time you launch an instance.
+You keep the private key on your computer and provide the public key when you create an instance.
+When you connect to the instance using SSH, you provide the path to the private key in the SSH command.

 Before You Begin